vizplus/viz-cookbook/en/plugins-api.md

 ```

 ## paid_subscription_api
- - **get_paid_subscriptions** — возвращает список платных подписок отсортированных по аккаунту инициатору (принимает 2 параметра: from — количество записей для отступа от начала, limit — ограничение на количество результатов, не может превышать 1000);
+ - **get_paid_subscriptions** — returns a list of paid subscriptions sorted by the initiator account (accepts 2 parameters: from — the number of records to indent from the beginning, limit — the limit of the number of results, can not exceed 1000);

-Пример:
+Example:

 ```json
 {"id":1,"method":"call","jsonrpc":"2.0","params":["paid_subscription_api","get_paid_subscriptions",[0,1]]}
 ```

-Ответ:
+Answer:

 ```json
 [
   {